 The nuance and complexity of these challenges and others is not lost on Michael Sullivan, National Vice President – Renewable Energy & Utilities at SAP, who believes that adoption of cloud ERP will play a pivotal role in accelerating transformation strategies, relieving the decades of technical debt present in this sector, and simplifying the process of integration.

-Ahead of this year’s SAP for Utilities, Presented by ASUG conference (September 9–11, 2024, Fontainebleau Miami Beach; register now!), at which he will deliver the opening keynote, Sullivan sat down with ASUG to discuss the energy transition, cloud adoption, grid interconnection, significant load growth, and other challenges that SAP and its partners will collaborate with utility industry leaders to solve in the near- and long-term future.
+Ahead of this year’s SAP for Utilities, Presented by ASUG conference (September 9–11, 2024, Fontainebleau Miami Beach), at which he will deliver the opening keynote, Sullivan sat down with ASUG to discuss the energy transition, cloud adoption, grid interconnection, significant load growth, and other challenges that SAP and its partners will collaborate with utility industry leaders to solve in the near- and long-term future.

 This interview has been edited and condensed.